 7. Prefer a Gradual Change

-Do not force your kids to cut down on the sugar consumption all at once.
+Do not force your kids to cut down on sugar consumption all at once.
 Rather take it slow.
-Start small and then gradually reduce their sugar-laden food.
+Start small and gradually reduce sugar-laden food.

-This was some useful information pertaining to how much sugar is too much for kids.
-A kid’s health is important and helping him develop good eating habits from the very start can help him stay healthy and fit in the long-run.
+A kid’s health is important, and helping him develop good eating habits from the very start can help him stay healthy and fit in the long-run.
 Sugar can be harmful when consumed in excess, so make sure to limit your kid’s sugar intake.

 Also Read: Malnutrition in Children